best-of-binary/Ascii_generator/Readme.md

 ---

-# Settings
+## Settings

 ### Grid Size

-ㅤControls the size of each ASCII glyph.
+Controls the size of each ASCII glyph.

-ㅤ• Smaller value = Higher detail
+- Smaller value = Higher detail

-ㅤ• Larger value = Faster rendering
+- Larger value = Faster rendering

 ### Font Size

-ㅤAdjusts the size of ASCII characters within each grid cell.
+Adjusts the size of ASCII characters within each grid cell.

 ### Rollback

-ㅤRestore any previously installed version of the application.
+Restore any previously installed version of the application.

 ---

-# Updating
+## Updating

 The application automatically checks GitHub Releases whenever it starts.